biotspectra/Api-Documentataion/README.md

 ```

-If your acccount is not active then user will get below response.
+If your account is not active then the user will get the below response.
 ```json
 {
   "status": "failed",